 Night feeding: A survival guide

 Night feeds are often one of the things new parents struggle with the most.
-I’ve heard some parents say that they share these but the bulk of these often fall to mummies, especially if you are breastfeeding.
+I’ve heard some parents say that they share these with their partner, but the bulk of these often fall to mummies, especially if you are breastfeeding.

-I have done all the night feeds with four children.
-At six months my latest little man feeds at least twice in the night still, although as he rarely goes in his own bed it is hard to tell really as I think he probably helps himself as well!
+I did all the night feeds with all four children.
+At ten months my youngest little man was still feeding at least twice in the night, although as he rarely slept in his own bed, it is hard to tell really as I think he probably helped himself as well!
+Anyone else had that?

 I tried to explain this to someone once and they didn’t understand.
 Their view was – baby wakes up, mum feeds baby, baby goes back to sleep, mum goes back to sleep.
 If only it were that straightforward right?

 In the early days in particular you can get trapped in a cycle of feeding, winding, nappy changing and settling your baby.
-If you have other children as well and they happen to wake up the nights can become even longer.
+If you have other children as well and they happen to wake up, the nights can become even longer.
+I used to dread bedtime because I knew I had a long night ahead of me.

 This can be lonely.
 Some nights you might be none stop between rooms and other nights you might just spend hours on end feeding and trying to get your newborn to sleep.
-You watch the hours and minutes tick by and this is also lonely.
+You watch the hours and minutes tick by S-L-O-W-L-Y.

-Going to bed is often something people look forward to but when going to bed signifys the start of a long lonely night you can come to dread bedtimes.
+Going to bed is often something people look forward to but when going to bed signifies the start of a long lonely night you can come to dread bedtimes like I did.

-How long you have nights like this will depend on your children but there are a few things that can help make the nights easier.
+How long your nights like this carry on for, will depend on your children, but there are a few things that can help make the nights easier.

 - Make sure you have plenty of drinks to hand